The-OpenROAD-Project/OpenROAD/docs/contrib/CodingPractices.md

 Don't put magic numbers in the code.
 Use a variable with a name that captures the intent.
 Document the units if they exist.

-examples of unnamed magic numbers:
+Examples of unnamed magic numbers:

 ``` cpp
 referenceHpwl_= 446000000;